parthenon-hpc-lab/parthenon/docs/nested_par_for.md

 This pertains, for example, to filling a `ScratchPadXD` array in one `par_inner_for` and using the scratch array in the next one, see
 [the unit test](../tst/unit/kokkos_abstraction.cpp) for sample usage.

+In addition, the entry to a `par_for_inner` does **not** imply a barrier and not all threads of a team may even enter an inner parallel region (e.g., if there is not enough work -- read indices -- for all team members).
+This can lead to unintended side-effects when all team member write to common variables, see this [code](https://github.com/parthenon-hpc-lab/parthenon/issues/659#issuecomment-1346871509) for an example.

 ## Cmake Options